shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 # Stunned X

 Your current and maximum AP is reduced by X, minimum 0.
 If you have 0 maximum AP, you are also Incapacitated.

+# Suffering [Damage] X

+You take X [Damage] damage at the start of each of your turns.

 # Taunted Y